20 Questions is one of the games available in the iMessage extension, GamePigeon.

 How to download GamePigeon

-Open the Apple App Store, and search for ‘gamepigeon’.
-Find the GamePigeon app, which should have a game controller as an icon.
+Open the Apple App Store, and then manually search for ‘Gamepigeon’.
+Here, you can find the GamePigeon app, which should have a game controller as an icon.

 Press ‘install’ to download the iMessage extension.